Welcome to The Online MHA Degree Directory

 A Healthcare Manager typically is in charge of running a hospital system or various hospital units.
 However, you will see that many healthcare managers work in physician offices, government agencies, and even insurance companies.
 Most of us think of healthcare in terms of nurses and physicians however a healthcare manager is the person who helps make sure these businesses can survive.
 Many people forget that healthcare is a business and they need excellent managers to help them reach their goals.

 Other healthcare managers work as Long Term Care Administrators and in Medical Office Management.
 Truly, the career options are endless in this field as healthcare reaches across various industries such as life sciences, medical devices, government, insurance, and pharmaceuticals.
+From the beginning, many MHA graduates choose to pursue a health administration fellowship program which provides additional experience at the beginning of your career,

 Health Administration Salaries and Outlook